code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/partner.md

 nav: educate_nav
 ---
 # What is a Professional Learning Partner?
 Code.org is selecting organizations to become Professional Learning Partners.
-These partners will help support and prepare local teachers bring computer science to their classrooms in a sustainable fashion.
+These partners will help support and prepare local teachers to bring computer science to their classrooms in a sustainable fashion.
 The goal of the Professional Learning Partner program is to help each organization establish itself as a local leader in the Code.org professional learning community, with an expectation that in the long-run each partner organization can sustain this work independently of Code.org.

 The ideal Professional Learning Partner is a regional education unit, a non-profit, or a university with existing, positive relationships with nearby school districts and the local education community.